rb80/oracle-hospitality-integration-platform-bootcamp/contactless-journey.md

 For testing purposes please pick Room type `DEL` and RatePlanCode `BARRO` as they are relevant later for updating reservation.
 Set environment variables accordingly

-The variables `CurrentDate` and `CurrentDateplus1` variable are created from getToken API test scripts.
+The variables `Currentdate` and `Currentdateplus1` variable are created from getToken API test scripts.

-## 6. postReservation
+## 8. postReservation

-Create Reservation with Company and Travel Agent attached /linked Change `id` values within `reservationIdList` and `ExternalReferences` Other field changes required maybe is `Company Name` and `Travel Agent Name`
+Create Reservation with Company and Travel Agent attached /linked Change `id` values within `reservationIdList` and `ExternalReferences` Other field changes required maybe are `Company Name` and `Travel Agent Name`

 1. getMarketCode.
 This API is required so that the variable `MarketCode` can be inserted into the environment variable